 Business continuity is a process developed to counteract system failure and is essential to businesses.
 This is regardless of size and sector.
 Business continuity plans are required to ensure that your business/organisation is able to function in the event of an emergency.
 Unplanned events may arise, such as:

-- emergencies may arise from within the organisation, such as deliberate or accidental damage to systems; and
+Emergencies may arise from within the organisation, such as deliberate or accidental damage to systems.